jymaze/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The sum of steps per day is calculated and the distribution is plotted as an histogram.
+The sum of steps per day is calculated and the distribution is plotted as an histogram:

 ```r